-Dr. Kyla Caners is an emergency physician in Hamilton, Ontario, where she practices both general and paediatric emergency medicine.
+Dr. Kyla Caners is an emergency physician in Hamilton, Ontario.
 She also serves as the Simulation Director for the FRCP-EM residency program.
 She completed both her Bachelor of Science and her medical degree at the University of Manitoba.
 Dr. Caners then completed both her FRCP emergency medicine training and her fellowship in simulation and medical education at McMaster University.
 In the process, she developed a simulation curriculum for the FRCP residents at McMaster.
 She hopes that this blog will help save other programs from the need to “start from scratch.”
 She is particularly excited about bringing the FOAMed concept (already pervasive within the EM community) to the simulation world.

 Dr. Martin Kuuskne is practicing emergency physician for the University Health Network in Toronto.
 He completed both his Bachelor of Health Sciences and his medical degree at McMaster University and then completed his FRCP emergency medicine training at McGill University.
 Dr. Kuuskne became interested in medical education after his experience with problem-based and small group learning at McMaster.
 He went on to develop a simulation curriculum for his residency program that is now regularly integrated into educational rounds.
 He completed a fellowship in medical education and simulation at McGill.
 Dr. Kuuskne is particularly interested in educational objectives as they relate to learning.
 He looks forward to using this blog to ensure simulation cases are mapped to clear educational objectives and shared across the country.